Core programme content

 - Film and Philosophy (for MA Film Studies, Film and Philosophy pathway).

-In addition to taking one of the core modules in the first semester and writing a dissertation in the spring/summer, students choose four non-core modules from a wide range of options (for those enrolled on the Film and Philosophy pathway, at least two of these must be designated film and philosophy modules).
+In addition to taking one of the core modules in the first semester and writing a dissertation in the spring/summer, students choose four optional modules from a wide range of options (for those enrolled on the Film and Philosophy pathway, at least two of these must be designated film and philosophy modules).

 All optional modules are available to all MA Film Studies students.